Facebook icon

 Scaling & Root Planing

-Scaling and root planing can remove hardened deposits of oral bacteria
+Scaling and root planing illustration

 Scaling and root planing is a two-part process that can typically be completed in two appointments.
 First, Dr. Kaopua will thoroughly remove all the plaque and tartar from the teeth to minimize bacteria presence.
 If you have experienced any gum recession, he will scale as far down as the pockets of your gums to make sure there is no bacteria hiding below the gumline.